silveste/learning-stuff/README.md

 :clock1: [NodeJS](subjects/nodejs.md) Goal: Solid understanding about the runtime environment, node package manger (npm) and package.json.
 Be able to use it as a tool.

-:clock1: [Source Code Editors](subjects/source-code-editors.md) Goal: Be able to use it as a tool and to know basic settings such as install plugins and shortcuts.
+:white_check_mark: [Source Code Editors](subjects/source-code-editors.md) Goal: Be able to use it as a tool and to know basic settings such as install plugins and shortcuts.

 ## Learning materials: courses, books <!--Future: If a new material is included use the MD template to include it-->